Business Owners Guide to Cyber Liability Insurance

 Lastly, practice your cyber defense response plan; a cyberattack is inevitable with all the best efforts.
 According to the National Cyber Security Alliance, nearly 60% of all small businesses close within six months of a cyberattack.
 Therefore, it is paramount that your organization has a plan in place to respond quickly to minimize damage.

-In addition to first-party costs like forensic investigation and notification, cyber insurance also extends to third-party claims alleging unauthorized disclosure of personal information or other confidential data.
+Cyber insurance is a tool to protect the corporate balance sheet from losses not typically covered under traditional insurance policies.
+In addition to first-party costs like forensic investigation and notification, cyber insurance extends to third-party claims alleging unauthorized disclosure of personal information or other confidential data.

 YouTube video